Boulevard Henri-Bourassa: A sustainable mobility corridor

 - Short-term parking areas and delivery zones will be relocated on cross streets as needed

-A liaison agent will follow up with local stores and institutions to minimize the impact of the construction work on their operations
+A liaison officer will follow up with businesses and institutions to minimize the impacts of the project on their activities.

 The project as a whole

-Once completed, the Boulevard Henri-Bourassa sustainable mobility corridor will span over 18 kilometers west to east, from Autoroute 40 to Boulevard Albert-Hudon.
-A first segment is currently being built in Saint-Laurent borough and a second segment was completed in 2024, between Avenue Marcelin-Wilson and Rue Lajeunesse.
+Eventually, the sustainable mobility corridor on Boulevard Henri-Bourassa will extend 18 kilometres from west to east, from Highway 40 to Boulevard Lacordaire.
+The first portion is being built in Saint-Laurent and a second was built in 2024, between Avenue Marcelin-Wilson and Rue Lajeunesse.

 Work notices